Boy with Lennox-Gastaut Syndrome Says ‘Hello Mum’

 James Walker is 16 years old and suffers from a condition called Lennox-Gastaut Syndrome.
 It is a type of epilepsy which causes multiple different types of seizures.
-For the first time in his life, James was able to break his silence and say the words “Hello Mum” using a new digital communication aid.
+For the first time in his life, James was able to break his silence.
+He was able to say “Hello Mum” using a new digital communication aid.

 James’ condition left him with severe learning disabilities and without the ability to walk or move.
 He recently told the BBC that he was “excited to learn something new”.
-The new technology allows James to use his eyes as a cursor to click on the words and pictures to build sentences with his computer.
+The communication aid allows James to use his eyes as a cursor to click on words and pictures.

 This computer system allows him to stock up thousands of words and phrases that James may use daily and he is hoping to increase this over time as he currently has set up around 60.